Cannabinoids and Their Benefits

-Cannabinoids are naturally occurring compounds that are found in the resin of the Cannabis sativa plant – what most people know as marijuana.
-There are over 480 different compounds in the plant, and around 66 of these are known to be cannabinoids.
-These chemical compounds often have a medicinal effect on the human central nervous system and immune system, leading to altered moods, pain relief, stress relief, and other temporary changes.
+Cannabinoids are a fascinating class of compounds that have gained significant attention in recent years for their potential therapeutic applications.
+These naturally occurring compounds are found in the resin of the Cannabis sativa plant, commonly known as marijuana.
+While there are over 480 different compounds in the cannabis plant, approximately 66 of them are categorized as cannabinoids.
+These chemical compounds interact with the human central nervous system and immune system, resulting in a range of effects such as altered moods, pain relief, stress reduction, and temporary changes in perception.

 Among the numerous cannabinoids present in cannabis, two have garnered the most recognition: tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These two compounds have distinct effects on the body, largely due to the fact that THC is psychoactive, inducing the sensation of being “high.”
 On the other hand, CBD constitutes around 40% of the resin extract from the cannabis plant and is a powerful compound with a multitude of potential benefits.

 Each cannabinoid possesses a unique chemical structure that leads to varied effects on humans.
 Cannabinoid receptors are present on the surface of cells and interact with these compounds.
 The main receptors, CB1 and CB2, are distributed throughout the central nervous system.
 The effects of cannabinoids depend on the specific brain region they interact with.
 For example, interactions with the limbic system can influence memory, cognition, and psychomotor performance, while effects on the mesolimbic pathway can impact reward, pleasure responses, and pain perception.